 Known in GoT as the Seat House of Greyjoy/Castle Pyke, Dunluce is located in Bushmills at the very top of Northern Ireland.
 Built in the 1200s, it ended up in the hands of a family who renovated it in classical Scottish style.

 Dunluce is no longer occupied and is not open to be visited by the public.
-As legend has it, the kitchen suddenly parted and slid into the sea long ago, and the residents fled.
+That might be because a long time ago, the kitchen suddenly parted and slid into the sea, so the family and residents abandoned the castle.

-The town of Dunluce itself was built around the castle and soonafter burned to the ground in the 1600s.
-Excavation was not initiated until only a few years ago, and archaeologists speculate that Dunluce town had pioneered indoor plumbing and grid-style road systems.
+The town of Dunluce itself was built around the castle and soon after burned to the ground in the 1600s.
+Excavation was not initiated until only a few years ago and archaeologists speculate that Dunluce citizens had pioneered indoor plumbing and grid-style road systems, though the Romans took credit for both innovations in the 1800s.

 Dunluce has inspired a surprising number of songs and poems, possibly even being the inspiration for parts of Chronicles of Narnia.

-I have written a separate entry dedicated to Giant’s Causeway , the main purpose of this trip.
+I have written a separate entry dedicated to the geological wonder known as the Giant’s Causeway, which was the main purpose of this trip north.
 You can read more about Geology & Science, or Big-Mouth Giants here.

 The small village of Ballintoy is just outside of Bushmills and has fewer than 170 residents.